k0rventen/.dotfiles/README.md

   - `bdec`, `benc`: for encoding/decoding b64 payloads
 - `kctx` & `kns` : functions that lists/changes your kube contexts/ns for __this__ fish session, allowing you to have different contexts on other sessions
-- `hey_gpt` function for interacting with ChatGPT from the commandline
+- `h` function for interacting with my ollama model from the commandline
 - `watch` & `repeat`: simpler version of watch & xargs.

 Demo:

 ```
-✓ 7s mac-pro:~ [local-qemu:app]
+✓ mac-pro:~ [local-qemu:app]
-> hey_gpt write a short poem about kubernetes
-Kubernetes, oh Kubernetes
-A master of orchestration
-Scaling apps with ease and grace
-In the cloud, a true sensation

-From pods to nodes, it manages all
-A container's best friend
-With automation and control
-It keeps our workloads in trend

-A tool for DevOps, a boon for IT
-Kubernetes, we sing your praise
-With you by our side, we're unstoppable
-In the cloud, we'll forever blaze.
+> h how to tar a folder with gz
+`tar -czf output.tar.gz folder_name`

-✓ 7s mac-pro:~ [local-qemu:app]
+✓ 5s mac-pro:~ [local-qemu:app]
 > kctx auriga
 Found matching context in /Users/corentin/.kube/configs/auriga
 Switched to context "auriga".